avengers-p7/Avengers_P7_Documents/Application_CI/Design/03- Java CI checks/DAST POC/README.md

 | -----------------| --------------|
 | JRE (Java runtime environment     | Zap is coded in Java, and its fundamental operations require a Java runtime environment for execution.    |

-***
-## Advantages
-For a comprehensive explanation and a thorough exploration of the advantages, kindly refer to the following [link](https://github.com/avengers-p7/Documentation/blob/main/Application_CI/Design/02-%20Generic%20CI%20operation/DAST/Documentation/README.md).

 ### 1. Setup ZAP